AmazingAng/WTF-Solidity/Languages/en/09_Constant_en/readme.md

 ## Verify on Remix

-1. After the contract is deployed, initialized values of the `constant` and `immutable` variables can be obtained through the `getter` function on the Remix.
+1. After the contract is deployed, initialized values of the `constant` and `immutable` variables can be obtained through the `getter` function.

    ![9-1.png](./img/9-1.png)